jessicastockdale/PBLA/README.md

 ## Usage

-The code is written in [R](https://www.r-project.org/), C, and C++ code will also be called through [Rcpp](https://cran.r-project.org/web/packages/Rcpp/index.html).
+The code is written in [R](https://www.r-project.org/) and C, and C++ code will also be called through [Rcpp](https://cran.r-project.org/web/packages/Rcpp/index.html).
 Required R packages will be installed automatically.
 C/C++ code requires use of [GSL libraries](https://www.gnu.org/software/gsl/)

 ## Organization
 * `data`: datasets used in the paper